-- Businesses and workplaces must implement certain procedures - designing work group shifts to minimize contacts between employees and ensure easier tracking and tracing, as possible, and implement staggered breaks to reduce large group gatherings - o avoiding meetings of more than 5 participants and encouraging virtual meetings - reducing seating in breakrooms and common areas to ensure minimum 6' physical distance - o allowing non-core functions to work from home, as possible - implementing testing programs for high risk employees - establishing clear reporting protocols based on leading (e.g., thermometer temp spikes, thermal scanning spikes, increased absenteeism) and lagging indicators (e.g., staff health visits above pre-defined rate, community spread in retailer locale) to help prevent spread of cases - posting a contact email address and/or telephone number for employees / customers to contact if they have questions or concerns - Any establishment that has an on-site employee or contractor who tests positive shall close for the shorter of: - a. the time needed for staff who were in contact with the positive employee or contractor to be tested and cleared by a medical professional as being COVID-19 free and the establishment to be deep-santized; - b.
-14 days from the date such employee or contractor was last on-site at such establishment, if deep-santization is not performed. - An establishment shall be deemed to have complied with the above if, after deepsantizing, employees who were in contact with the positive employee or contractor do not report to work for 14 days after the date the positive employee or contractor was last on-site - Where an establishment has multiple floors or structures or square footage of more than 10,000 feet, only those structures, floors or areas where the infected person was present are required to be sanitized as a condition of re-opening, and only those employees working in such structures, floors or or areas must be tested.
-All employees who came into personal contact with the positive employee must be tested or, in the absence of a test, be excluded from the premises for 14 days after the date the positive employee was last onsite. - Under no circumstances shall an employee or contract who tested positive report to work at an establishment until that employee is cleared by a medical professional as being COVID-19 free.
+- Businesses and workplaces must implement certain procedures - food and beverages must be consumed when seated and may not be consumed outside of designated eating areas - There shall not be a sustained decibel level above 90 at any given time at restaurants, bars and other entertainment venues - designing work group shifts to minimize contacts between employees and ensure easier tracking and tracing, as possible, and implement staggered breaks to reduce large group gatherings - o avoiding meetings of more than 5 participants and encouraging virtual meetings - reducing seating in breakrooms and common areas to ensure minimum 6' physical distance - o allowing non-core functions to work from home, as possible - implementing testing programs for high risk employees - establishing clear reporting protocols based on leading (e.g., thermometer temp spikes, thermal scanning spikes, increased absenteeism) and lagging indicators (e.g., staff health visits above pre-defined rate, community spread in retailer locale) to help prevent spread of cases - o posting a contact email address and/or telephone number for employees and customers to contact if they have questions or concerns - encouraging participation in contact tracing by employees - Any establishment that has an on-site employee or contractor who tests positive shall close until one of the following conditions is met: - the establishment is deep-sanitized and employees who were in close contact with the positive employee or contractor have been tested and cleared by a medical professional as being COVID-19 free or do not report to work for 14 days after the date the positive employee or contractor was last onsite; or - 14 days from the date such employee or contractor was last onsite at such establishment if deep-sanitization is not performed. - Where an establishment has multiple floors or structures, or has a square footage in excess of 10,000 square feet, only those structure(s), floor(s) or area(s) where the infected person was present are required to be deep-sanitized as a condition of re-opening, and only those employees working in such structure(s), on such floor(s), or who came into contact with the positive employee or contractor must be tested or must not report to work for 14 days after the date the positive employee was last on-site. - Under no circumstances shall an employee or contractor who has tested positive report to work at an establishment until that employee is cleared by a medical professional as being COVID-19 free.